Focus on Physicians:

 Inefficiency

-Given the current state of healthcare, it’s no surprise that over 60 percent of physicians reported at least one manifestation of burnout in 2021.
+Given the current state of healthcare, it’s no surprise that nearly half of physicians reported at least one manifestation of burnout in 2024.

 It’s important to remember that burnout is not your fault.
-It is a symptom of a dysfunctional system or workplace.
+By definition, it is a symptom of a dysfunctional system or workplace.
+Perfectionists, people-pleasers, and so-called workaholics seem to be more susceptible.
+Not surprisingly, these personality types are common for physicians.
 But developing some tools to help you get through tough times can lessen the impact and improve your overall happiness and wellbeing.

 Self Care and its Benefits